Volunteer at the ASPCA Adoption Center

 To volunteer at the ASPCA, please note the following:

-- Applications are accepted online only and on a quarterly basis (see Steps to Becoming a Volunteer below)
+Applications are only accepted online and on a quarterly basis, generally the first week of March, June, September and December (see Steps to Becoming a Volunteer below)

 For other volunteer opportunities in NYC, please consider volunteering at the NYC Animal Care Centers (ACC) shelters in Brooklyn, Manhattan and Staten Island.
 You also can go to the Mayor's Alliance website to find a list of almost 150 animal shelters and rescue organizations in NYC that also use volunteer support.